 “But I don’t need a birthday calendar..”

-Birthday calendars seems unnecessary, as our electronic devices and social media keep us alert for birthdays.
-But: (i) often they alert us too late..
+Surely your iphone or facebook feed keeps you alert for birthdays, but usually you find out just a little too late..
 Too late to send a card or too short notice to buy a present.
-And (ii) some people deliberately use fake birthdays on social media because of privacy concerns.
+And some people deliberately use fake birthdays on social media because of privacy concerns ( I know a few!).
 Why not simply ask them once and write it down?
 You won’t be the person sending birthday wishes on the wrong date!

 Anyway, you’re already here, so I don’t need to convince you.
 Let’s just get started.